JerryHol/bhconfig/README.md

 * Rare items:
 - Tier 4
-  - rare amulets now tier 5
+  - rare amulets now tier 5 except for potential +2 class skill amulers from Baal, Diablo, and Nihlathak.
   - rare amulets ping only if filter level 0 or 1. yellow border with black dot on map
   - rare amulets filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
 - Tier 5
   - rare jewels ping only if filter level 0 or 1. yellow border with black dot on map
   - rare jewels filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
-  - rare boots (not Mirrored or Myrmidon - too high str req) ping only if filter level 0 or 1. yellow border with black dot on map
+  - rare boots (not Myrmidon - too high str req) ping only if filter level 0 or 1. yellow border with black dot on map
-  - rare boots (not Mirrored or Myrmidon - too high str req) filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
+  - rare boots (not Myrmidon - too high str req) filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
   - rare gloves (not Ogre Gauntlets - too high str req) ping only if filter level 0 or 1. yellow border with black dot on map
   - rare gloves (not Ogre Gauntlets - too high str req) filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
+  - Added a rare weapons and eth weapons of interest section (remove // to use these lines)
 - Tier 6
   - added rare belts under 150 str req with 4 box rows ping only if filter level 0 or 1. yellow border with black dot on map
   - added rare belts under 150 str req with 4 box rows filter level 2+ show map box but no ping tier 6. yellow border with black dot on map